L-Carnitine is an incredibly popular and well-researched supplement.

 *Note: We do have affiliate links throughout this article, which means we receive a commission if you purchase from any of our links.
 This supports our mission to bring complicated health and fitness info in an entertaining package.
 And it keeps us from putting up annoying things like banner ads.
 Those suck.

-Best For Fat Loss And Performance: Kaged L-Carnitine
+Best Carnitine For Weight Loss And Performance: Kaged Clean Burn Powder

 Kaged is known for only using premium, quality-sourced products, even if it means sacrificing profit margins.
 Their l-carnitine is no exception.